konishon/nepal-earthquake-epicenter-data/README.md

-# 🌍 Earthquake Data Scraper & Interactive Map
+# 🌍 Nepal Earthquake Epicenter Data

 This project scrapes recent earthquake data from the **National Earthquake Monitoring and Research Center, Government of Nepal, Ministry of Industry, Commerce and Supplies, Department of Mines and Geology** and visualizes it on an interactive **Leaflet.js** map.
 The scraped data is available in **CSV, JSON, and GeoJSON** formats for easy access and analysis.
 You can view and download the data on **[this page](https://konishon.github.io/nepal-earthquake-epicenter-data/)**.